 Only a dentist who limits his practice exclusively to one of the special areas approved by the American Dental Association for limited practice may include a statement of his limitation in announcements, cards, letterheads and directory listings (consistent with the custom of dentists of the community), provided at the time of the announcement, he has met the existing educational requirements and standards set by the American Dental Association for members wishing to announce limitation of practice.
 In accord with the established ethical ruling that dentists should not claim or imply superiority, use of the phrases "Specialist in..." or "Specialist on..." in announcements, cards, letterheads or directory listings should be discouraged.
 The use of the phrase "Practice limited to..." is preferable.
-A dentist who use his eligibility to announce himself as a specialist to make the public believe that specialists when such is not the case, is engaged in unethical conduct.
+A dentist who use his eligibility to announce himself as a specialist to make the public believe that specialty services rendered in his dental office are being rendered by ethically qualified specialists when such is not the case, is engaged in unethical conduct.
 The burden is on the specialist to avoid any inference that general practitioners who are associated with him are ethically qualified to announce themselves as specialists.